cps209SpaceAce/Space-Ace/README.md

 * Bombs - will cause asteroids to be destroyed, but images will freeze were they are.
 * Bombs - Do not give points for kills
 * Bombs - Uses all the bombs instead of one.
-* Save/Load does not work for Medium Difficulty.
+* Save/Load - Does not work for Medium Difficulty.
-* Not menu for the pause menu
+* Pause - No menu yet
-* High Score Screen is not yet working.
+* High Score Screen - Load and Save are working but not implemented.
+* High Score Load UnitTest - Does work but it says it does not pass.
+The expected is the same as the result but still not passing.

 ## Recording:
 https://tinyurl.com/cps209-TeamB-Alpha